 Located in Dobrota, a charming suburb just north of the Old Town, the magnificent Forza Terra Boutique Hotel & Spa is gently tucked away within Montenegro’s Balkan beauty.
 Inspired by icons in the world of fashion and design, the family-owned hotel consists of 12 exclusive rooms and suites that incorporate contemporary design touches like lush textiles and bright accents.
 For the cherry on top, the bayside rooms have expansive balconies that allow you to really soak in the otherworldly beauty of the Bay of Kotor.

-If an outdoor pool is what you’re after, you’ll find a beautiful plunge pool on the first-floor terrace, whereas in-house spa features a sauna, Turkish bath and mosaic-tiled whirlpool bath.
+If an outdoor pool is what you’re after, you’ll find a beautiful plunge pool on the first-floor terrace, whereas an in-house spa features a sauna, Turkish bath and mosaic-tiled whirlpool bath.
 Elsewhere, you can sample the area’s wines at the Forza Terra Winery, which holds dozens of premium wines that will please all your senses.

 Be sure to take a look through the Luxury Hotel Guide to Kotor for a complete breakdown of the top stays in the city.